vaishnavikasar2002/-Simon-Says-Game/README.md

 # Simon-Says-Game
-This is a small js project
+This is a small js project.